splurf/ejs/README.md

 - Further reduce WASM binary size
     - try reducing size of `css` use
     - micro optimizations
+    - find a small/fast markdown-to-html parser
-- Maybe a top-down interface for the Projects tab
+- A List (top-down) for the Projects tab